The Hind's Head: History

 The Hind's Head dates from the 15th century.
 It retains elements of its earlier eras, including an open fireplace.
 The original purpose of the building is unknown, but it is thought that it was either a hunting lodge or an abbot's guesthouse.
 It was an inn until 1928, when it was purchased by the London nightclub owner Kitty Henry, who combined it with the cottage next door to operate the premises as a restaurant.
 On 25 March 1955, it became a Grade II listed building.
 The Hind's Head was later taken over by a brewery.

 In 1947, Philip Mountbatten (later the Duke of Edinburgh) held his stag party at the Hind's Head prior to his marriage to Princess Elizabeth.
 Prince Philip returned in 1963 along with a party of fifty guests, including Elizabeth, Prince Charles, the Princess Royal and King Olav V of Norway.
 Diana, Princess of Wales, dined with her sons Princes William and Harry, after visiting them while they were staying at Eton College.

 A scotch egg from the Hind's Head, made with a quail's egg.

 The chef Heston Blumenthal, the owner of the nearby Fat Duck restaurant, purchased the Hind's Head in 2004.
 Blumenthal used funds from his investment in the Riverside Brasserie, also in Bray.
-He bought the premises to use the car parking and offices for his restaurant the Fat Duck.
+He bought the premises to use the car parking and offices for the Fat Duck.
 As of 2007, the Hind's Head was serving up to 250 customers a day, generating £2.5 million in annual turnover.
 In 2008, it made £51,088 profit.

 In 2008, the head chef, Dominic Chapman, left to run the Royal Oak in Maidenhead, and was awarded a Michelin star there shortly afterwards.
 His replacement, Clive Dixon, also left to work at Koffman's restaurant at the Berkeley in London.
 He was replaced by Kevin Love, who had worked at the Hind's Head for 18 months as the sous chef.

 By 2010, year-on-year profit had increased to £136,196.
-Following the announcement of his purchase of a nearby pub, the Crown, Blumenthal said that the Hind's Head had become a destination for food rather than a local tavern, and said instead the Crown would act as Bray's drinking establishment.
+Following the announcement of his purchase of a nearby pub, the Crown, Blumenthal said that the Hind's Head had become a destination for food rather than a local tavern, and said the Crown would act as Bray's drinking establishment.

 The Hind's Head entered the 2012 Scotch Egg Challenge, as judged by Tom Parker Bowles, Gizzi Erskine and Eric Lanlard.
 It placed second; its scotch egg was an Iberico pork sausage-meat covered quail's egg, coated in a breadcrumb mixture seasoned with salt infused with vinegar.